skyglobal/web-toolkit/README.md

 [Web Toolkit](http://skyglobal.github.io/web-toolkit/) [![Build Status](https://circleci.com/gh/skyglobal/web-toolkit.png?circle-token=24eeba25d7352dec038ea9fa25b22671ba28be5e)](https://circleci.com/gh/skyglobal/web-toolkit) [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)
 ========================

-> Sky branded CSS, JavaScript utilities, and UI components
+> Sky branded CSS, JavaScript utilities, and UI components.

-The project contains the code to generate the toolkit itself and the [demo site](http://skyglobal.github.io/web-toolkit/).
+> Save time by using the toolkit to set your base styles, have headings and buttons styled correctly within seconds.

+> The toolkit can help you quickly build robust components like accordions and carousels.

+> Component functionality (as described by BDD style tests) are directly visible by the business within the demo site.

 ## Getting started

+This project contains the code to generate the `toolkit` files, e.g. `toolkit.js` + `toolkit.css`.
+The code to generate the [demo site](http://skyglobal.github.io/web-toolkit/) is also here.

 ### Prerequisites